-Our practitioners across the firm have been advising our clients on a wide range of matters particularly relevant to their operations in this current landscape, including:
+If you are looking for a coronavirus lawyer, our practitioners across the firm have been advising our clients on a wide range of COVID-19 legal matters particularly relevant to their operations in this current landscape, including:

 Workforce and employment

 The coronavirus is having profound effects on our health and the economy.
 Many businesses have suffered slow-downs or forced closures, with significant impacts on employees.
-We can advise on the options available to businesses in managing their workforce through this unprecedented crisis including: stand-downs, redundancies, employee entitlements, Government relief (including the recently legislated JobKeeper wage subsidy), pandemic leave options, unfair dismissals and WHS obligations.
+As leading employment lawyers we can advise on the options available to businesses in managing their workforce through this unprecedented crisis including: stand-downs, redundancies, employee entitlements, Government relief (including the recently legislated JobKeeper wage subsidy), pandemic leave options, unfair dismissals and WHS obligations.
 We’re here to help you protect your business and workforce.

 Force majeure and COVID-19 clauses